Are Majestic Polar Bears warm or cold? (2025)

 Peripheral vasoconstriction and blood flow control

-Countercurrent heat exchange in limbs and nasal passages also helps.
-It returns heat to the blood, saving energy for staying active on ice.
+Countercurrent heat exchange in their limbs and nasal passages returns heat to the blood, minimizing heat loss and helping them stay active in freezing conditions.

 Heat exchange during swimming and on ice